 Fortnightly personal and honest feedback on one written piece at a time.
 Your pieces must be: blog posts, magazine or newspaper articles or short stories up to 7,000 words.

 Two detailed emails a week comprising:

-One email to set goals at the start of every week
+One email to check in and set goals

-Another email at the end of every week (during email office hours) to catch up on progress made, discuss any issues or questions you have.
+Another email at the end of every week to catch up on progress made, discuss any issues or questions you have.